msyamkumar/cs220-f20-projects/p5/README.md

 ### Q8: What is the average damage (in dollars) caused by all hurricanes?

 You should answer this question with an integer.
-Therefore, you should use `int()` to convert your result to an integer.
+Therefore, you should convert your result to an integer.
 Be careful!
 In the data, the number was formatted with a suffix (like "K", "M" or "B"), but you'll need to do some processing to convert it to this: `13500000` (an integer).

 You need to write a general function that handles "K", "M", and "B" suffixes (it will be handy later).
 Remember that "K" stands for thousand, "M" stands for million, and "B" stands for billion!
 For e.g. your function should convert a string from "13.5M" to 13500000, "6.9K" to 6900 and so on.

+Hint: use `float()` in the `format_damage` function for the numbers with decimal points before multiplying by `1000`, `1,000,000` and `1,000,000,000`.

 ```python
 def format_damage(damage):